Porsche asked frog to design its next generation connected car apps. This project was executed in Munich and Shanghai

-In co-creation workshops with Porsche they refined initial ideas until we were sure that we found the best solutions for the E3 connect app.
+In co-creation workshops with Porsche, they refined initial ideas until we were sure that we found the best solutions for the E3 connect app.
 Out of this came two archetypes, a list of prioritized use cases and 5 design principles.

 Personas & Principles

 I joined the team from the start of the ideation phase.
 I was not responsible for creating the archetypes, design principles or initial use cases.
-However I obviously took this work into account going into ideation.
+However, I obviously took this work into account going into ideation.
 I was a Visual Designer on the team.
 I did help extensively with interaction work, but always in a team of interaction designers and I wasn’t interaction lead.
 I did take the lead in defining the design language system.
 I traveled to Shanghai to help with the user testing and collaborate closely with design researchers that lead that phase.
-I was the main responsible going into the production phase of this app with part time support from a creative director that I can use as a soundboard and validate my decisions with.
+I was the main responsible going into the production phase of this app with part-time support from a creative director that I can use as a soundboard and validate my decisions with.

 In collaboration with a team of interaction designers we build out several interaction flows following our design principles.
-At the same time the visual design was applied.
+At the same time, the visual design was applied.
 These tracks happen in parallel in the same team.
 This way the interaction design influences the visual design and the other way around.
-These flows had as goal to be tested with the actual customer.
+These flows had as a goal to be tested with the actual customer.

 I got my hands on turning the VD direction into a scalable design language system.
 I started to set up the DLS using the atomic design approach created by Brat Frost in order to keep scalability in mind.

 We build over 20 prototypes (in Principle and Framer) and went back to the customers in Munich and Shanghai to validate our designs.
 I build the prototypes together with another interaction designer.
 I performed some of the interviews in Munich and Shanghai, did note taking and I did some of the photography.